The Visitors (song)

-"The Visitors" (originally "Den första", meaning "The First"), also known as "The Visitors (Crackin' Up)", is a 1981 song by the Swedish pop group ABBA.
-It is the title track from the band's studio album of the same name, and was released as the fourth and final single in April 1982.
-The lead vocal was performed by Anni-Frid Lyngstad.
+"The Visitors" (working title "Den första", meaning "The first"), is a song by the Swedish recording group ABBA.
+It serves as the opening track to their eighth studio album of the same name.
+Anni-Frid Lyngstad provided the lead vocals to the track.
+In the inner sleeve of the album, the track is listed as "The Visitors (Crackin' Up)".
+It was released as the album's fourth and final single on 5 April 1982, only in North America via Atlantic Records.
+Internationally, the sides were switched, with "Head over Heels" serving as the A-side, and overall third single.
+"The Visitors" is a new wave protest song against the persecution of political dissidents in the Soviet Union, which ended up getting the album banned from the country.

+Due to no promotion, "The Visitors" only achieved minor success in the United States, peaking at number 63 on the Billboard Hot 100.
+Many critics have retrospectively have come to name the song as one of the group's finest.

 Meaning

-The official stated theme is a protest against the mistreatment of political dissidents in the Soviet Union at the time, as ABBA seemed to put political issues into their lyrics in the final days of the group.
+The official stated theme is a protest against the persecution of political dissidents in the Soviet Union at the time, as ABBA seemed to put political issues into their lyrics in the final days of the group.
 Björn Ulvaeus has stated that at the time of release he preferred that the song should have a sense of mystery so did not explain the exact meaning.

 In 1982, the album The Visitors was banned in the Soviet Union, possibly due to the band allowing a video of "When All Is Said and Done" to be shown in the United States Information Agency television special, Let Poland Be Poland, along with a spoken message from Ulvaeus and Benny Andersson, broadcast via satellite around the world on 31 January 1982.
-The show, which also featured Frank Sinatra, Paul McCartney, Orson Welles, Henry Fonda, UK Prime Minister Margaret Thatcher and US President Ronald Reagan, was a public protest against the then-recent imposition of martial law in Poland.
-However, ABBA's segment was not included in the broadcast, the official reason given being time restraints.
-However, it is likely that the segment was omitted because Ulvaeus and Andersson exemplified, in addition to Poland, US-supported dictatorships Chile and El Salvador as countries where citizens' human rights are routinely violated.
+The show, which also featured Frank Sinatra, Paul McCartney, Orson Welles, Henry Fonda, Margaret Thatcher, and Ronald Reagan, was a public protest against the then-recent imposition of martial law in Poland.

+However, ABBA's segment was not included in the broadcast.
+The official reason given was time constraints.
+Howeaver, in a Rapport interview, Ulvaeus mentioned that their message referenced human rights issues in US-backed dictatorships such as El Salvador and Chile.
+This has led to speculation that political considerations might have influenced the decision to exclude the segment, although this remains unconfirmed.